Jimmy-Xu/my-vagrant/hypernetes/README.md

-Run hypernetes in a VM
+Run hypernetes all in one VM
 ====================================
 >vagrant + libvirt + ansible + kvm

 # dependence